-Mark founded TPG after a distinguished 25 year career as a Special Agent with the U.S. Department of Defense and the FBI's, Joint Terrorism Task Force (TFA).
-He is a Department of Homeland Security (DHS) trained instructor for Active Shooter Response and Tactical Medicine (TacMed) and the developer of SURVIVEtm, HIGH-PERFORMANCE POLICEtm, and Disrupting Pathways to Violencetm threat assessment team training programs.
-He is also a research advisor for Purdue University, College of Homeland Security.
-Mark is a Global War on Terrorism Medal recipient and former U.S. Army Veteran who served in Iraq and Afghanistan.
-He has worked closely with the CIA, FBI, DEA, IRS, and the U.S. Military and has conducted high profile and internationally recognized investigations including the historic and first extradition of a fugitive from Iraq to the United States.
-Mark also served as an undercover employee for 7 years in the U.S. and England.
+Mark founded TPG after a distinguished 25 year career as a Special Agent with the U.S. Department of Defense and the FBI's, Joint Terrorism Task Force.
+He is a Department of Homeland Security (DHS) trained instructor for Active Shooter Response and Tactical Medicine (TacMed) and the developer of training programs that help organizations improve workplace safety and security.
+He is also a research advisor for Purdue University, College of Homeland Security and has worked closely with CIA, FBI, DEA, IRS, and the U.S. Military and has conducted high profile and internationally recognized investigations including the historic and first extradition of a fugitive from Iraq to the United States.
+Mark also served as an undercover employee for the FBI in the U.S. and London, England.

-First Extradition from Iraq The story of the first and historic extradition of a fugitive from Iraq to the United States in U.S. history.
-The undercover operation that snared an international criminal and working with international partners to foil his daring escape.
+First Extradition from Iraq: The story of the first and historic extradition of a fugitive from Iraq to the United States in U.S. history.
+Insider details of the undercover operation that snared an international criminal and the 6 year cat an mouse game that ended in his capture in Iraq.
+The extradition almost didn't happen after a fight broke our onboard a Royal Jordanian commercial aircraft in Amman and the scrambling of an FBI aircraft that rescued the operation.

-Ken is a retired Supervisory Special Agent from the FBI who helped develop and lead the FBI's Critical Incident Response Team and Employee Assistance Program (EAP).
-Ken has responded to critical incidents including Police involved shootings, mass casualty events, and terrorist attacks - including flight 93 that crashed in Shanksville, PA on 9-11-2001.
-He has worked personally with Officers affected by workplace stress, personal stress, and Officer involved shootings.
 Ken is the former Director of SAFE Cincinnati, a community-wide initiative to improve Jewish Cincinnati's readiness to deal with security threats.
 Ken is also an adjunct professor, College of Homeland Security and Terrorism Studies at Tiffin University.
-Ken's executive leadership experience and work developing Officer resiliency training are key to our strategic corporate vision and world-class law enforcement training programs.
+Ken's executive leadership experience and helping develop and lead resiliency training programs are critical to supporting our partners.

 Mark Rogers, Police Training Executive, has over 30 years of experience working in law enforcement and corporate security.
 As a Special Agent with the FBI, Mark served for decades as the Cincinnati Division's training coordinator, hostage negotiator, and SWAT team operator.
 Prior to serving with the FBI, he was a Patrolman, Sergeant, & Detective for Alliance PD and the Stark County Sheriff’s Office.
 Mark is a graduate of the 150th session of the FBI National Academy (NA) and remains an active participant of the FBI NA Ohio Chapter.
 Mark specializes in working directly with Police leaders and security professionals to identify, form, and deliver critical training needs.
 Mark is the developer of the De-Escalation through Active Listening Training Program to help organizations reduce violent interactions through evidence-based de-escalation techniques.
 Mark's passion is the providing the best training available to strengthen Police departments and our nations heroes.